Choosing materials is one of the hardest parts of the converting process.

 Silicone is well-suited for delicate jobs like applying adhesive directly onto the wound and is excellent for patients with thinner skin such as cancer patients, children, and the elderly.

-However, skin adhesive silicone isn’t strong enough to carry heavier objects.
-In the end, it might lose stickiness and slide around before falling off completely.
+However, skin adhesive silicone isn’t always strong enough to carry heavier objects.
+Ultimately, it might lose stickiness and slide around before falling off completely.

 Acrylic has a stronger tack than silicone and can support tubes or medical devices.
-But on average, modified acrylic requires more time to bond with a surface than silicone can.
+But on average, modified acrylic requires more time to bond with a surface than silicone.
+It also tends to be more aggressive than all silicone adhesives.